Contents

 Keycloak stores and manages user information, permissions, and other configuration data, as well as information regarding the authentication methods used for each application.
 The solution supports a range of authentication protocols, including OpenID Connect, SAML, and OAuth2.

-Once a user logs in to the Keycloak server, they are authenticated and their identity is verified.
-The user’s identity is then mapped to the applications they are allowed to access.
+Once a user logs in to the Keycloak server, they are authenticated, and their identity is verified.
+The user’s identity is then mapped to the applications they can access.
 Keycloak’s authorization system allows administrators to define what apps particular users can access and what they can do within those systems.

 Share